itaytalmi/ytt-workshop/1-ytt-basic-yaml/README.md

 ## Apply YAML Logic and Customizations

 The `base.yaml` manifest only contains DHCP configuration, but Netplan also supports specifying static IP configuration.
-Using YTT, we can apply logic and conditions to manipulate and template our manifest.
+Using ytt, we can apply logic and conditions to manipulate and template our manifest.
-In this exercise, we want to allow the user to specify a static IP configuration, and use YTT to apply the logic to the manifest based on the provided parameters.
+In this exercise, we want to allow the user to specify a static IP configuration, and use ytt to apply the logic to the manifest based on the provided parameters.

 We will now be working with the `overlay.yaml` file to implement the templating logic.